panoptikum/felixidelberger_de/content/about.md

 Hello visitor,

-I've recently discovered that I got my first personal webspace in 2005.
+I've recently discovered that I created my first personal webspace in 2005.
 This is now 15 years ago.
-Since then I host at the same company and I've spent almost 500 Euros on it.
+In all these years, I hosted my site at the same company and I've spent almost 500 Euros on it.
 But most of the time it's rather broken or empty than functioning and put to purpose.
 You see my latest attempt to change this fate.